Mary Beth Hughes: Early life and career

 Hughes was born in Alton, Illinois.
 Her parents, George Joseph Hughes and Mary Frances Hughes, separated when she was an infant and divorced in 1923.
-After the divorce, Hughes's mother moved with her only child to Washington, D.C.
+After the divorce, Hughes's mother moved with her only child to Washington, DC.
 Hughes' grandmother, Flora Fosdick, was described as a "star of grand opera and drama [who] played with Ethel Barrymore on the stage."

-As a child Hughes began acting in stage productions.
+As a child, Hughes began acting in stage productions.
 While acting in a school play in the early 1930s, her performance caught the attention of Clifford Brown, a repertory theatre company owner, who offered her a part in a touring production of Alice in Wonderland.
-While touring with another production in Brown's company, she was offered a contract from a talent scout with Gaumont-British Studios but declined the offer to finish high school.
+While touring with another production in Brown's company, she was offered a contract from a talent scout with Gaumont-British Studios, but declined the offer to finish high school.

-After graduating from high school in 1937 she returned to Brown's theatre company, where she continued to appear in various stage productions until the summer of 1938, when she relocated to Los Angeles with her mother to pursue a film career.
-After six months of failing to land movie roles, Hughes and her mother made plans to return to Washington, D.C., until Hughes met an agent, Wally Ross.
-Ross introduced Hughes to powerful William Morris agent Johnny Hyde.
-Hyde landed Hughes a contract with MGM, and she soon landed a small, uncredited role in the 1939 film Broadway Serenade.
+After graduating from high school in 1937, she returned to Brown's theatre company, where she continued to appear in various stage productions until the summer of 1938, when she relocated to Los Angeles with her mother to pursue a film career.
+After six months of failing to land movie roles, Hughes and her mother made plans to return to Washington, DC, until Hughes met an agent, Wally Ross.
+Ross introduced Hughes to powerful William Morris agent Johnny Hyde, who landed Hughes a contract with Metro-Goldwyn-Mayer (MGM), and she soon got a small, uncredited role in the 1939 film Broadway Serenade.

 Film career

 After Broadway Serenade, Hughes appeared in other bit parts in films including The Women with Norma Shearer, Dancing Co-Ed with Lana Turner, and the Busby Berkeley film Fast and Furious.

-In 1940 Hughes was offered a contract with 20th Century-Fox.
-Later that year she landed a role opposite John Barrymore in The Great Profile, a part she later noted as one of her favorites.
-Fox did not renew her contract when it expired in 1943, and the following year she began appearing in a nightclub act and soon signed a three-picture deal with Universal Pictures.
+In 1940, Hughes was offered a contract with 20th Century-Fox.
+Later that year, she landed a role opposite John Barrymore in The Great Profile, a part she later noted as one of her favorites.
+Fox did not renew her contract when it expired in 1943, and the following year, she began appearing in a nightclub act and soon signed a three-picture deal with Universal Pictures.

-Her most famous role was as Henry Fonda's former girlfriend in the Best Picture Academy Award nominee, The Ox-Bow Incident (1943).
-Throughout the mid-1940s and early 1950s, Hughes appeared in film and television roles, including I Accuse My Parents and Last of the Wild Horses (both of which were later parodied on Mystery Science Theater 3000), Anthony Mann's early noir masterpiece The Great Flamarion where she co-starred with Erich von Stroheim and Dan Duryea, Wanted: Dead or Alive (episode "Secret Ballot"), The Devil's Henchman, The Abbott and Costello Show, Dragnet and Studio One.
+Her most famous role was as Henry Fonda's former girlfriend in the Best Picture Academy Award-nominee, The Ox-Bow Incident (1943).
+Throughout the mid-1940s and early 1950s, Hughes appeared in film and television roles, including I Accuse My Parents and Last of the Wild Horses (both of which were later parodied on Mystery Science Theater 3000), Anthony Mann's early noir masterpiece The Great Flamarion wherein she co-starred with Erich von Stroheim and Dan Duryea, Wanted: Dead or Alive (episode "Secret Ballot"), The Devil's Henchman, The Abbott and Costello Show, Dragnet, and Studio One.